 Our online courses are profound interactive learning adventures that you can join from wherever you are in the world.
 Our 21-day course on the “Healing Biotopes Plan” offers you an in-depth introduction to our vision for global system change.
 We recommend this course for all those who have a deep interest in our work and want to take part in our on-site courses.
 Our course on “Global Revolution and the Healing of Love” allows you to explore inner system change in community, love and sexuality.
 More courses are in development.

 During 21 days, study as part of an online community with people from all over the world, exploring these core questions:

 - What is the role of community building in a post-capitalist future?

 - Why is the healing of sex, love and partnership crucial for system change?

 - How is our personal suffering a result of collective trauma?
 Is there a way out?

-- How can have Healing Biotopes a global impact?
+- How can Healing Biotopes have an impact on global consciousness?

 - What is your contribution to global healing?

 Our introduction video gives you an overview of the course: